chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 #### List of Cookbooks

 In Chef Infra Server, you can view all the cookbooks of an organization.
-The latest version of the cookbooks are mentioned in the list.
+The latest version of the cookbooks is mentioned in the list.

 {{< figure src="/images/automate/list-of-cookbooks.png" alt="List of Cookbooks">}}